You are here

 - Help Guides and Other Resources

-Students, faculty and staff at Laurentian University have access to a wide variety of GIS data files (eg. topography, forestry, wildlife, ecology, land cover) for Sudbury, Ontario, and Canada.
+Students, faculty and staff at Laurentian University have access to a wide variety of Geospatial data files (eg. topography, forestry, wildlife, ecology, land cover) for Sudbury, Ontario, and Canada.
+Many of these resources can be accessed from this page.

 Scholars GeoPortal offers search, preview, query, download and sharing functionality for datasets licensed by Ontario university libraries, covering such topics as land use, transportation networks, census boundaries, geology, soils, points of interest (such as healthcare facilities, schools, and airports), air photos, and more.